ManindraDeMel/My-CPU/report.md

 The instruction decoder was also modified to recognize and decode the new instructions introduced by the extended ISA.
 This required the addition of new decoding logic and updates to the existing decoding circuits to ensure proper identification and execution of the new instructions.

 Throughout the design process, careful consideration was given to the trade-offs between increased functionality, performance, and complexity.
 The result is a custom CPU that successfully incorporates the benefits of the extended ISA while maintaining backward compatibility with the base ISA, providing a versatile and powerful solution for a wide range of tasks.

+## Analysis

+In the process of extending the ISA, we faced certain limitations due to the design choices made.
+These limitations prevented us from further expanding the capabilities of the custom CPU and implementing additional features.

+Limited register files: Using bits for the shifter and immediates in the extended ISA resulted in a trade-off where we could not add significantly more register files.
+This constraint impacted the custom CPU's ability to handle a larger number of variables and intermediate values simultaneously, which in turn could affect the overall performance and efficiency of the CPU.

+Constraints on new extensions: The design decisions made to extend the ISA with new features and improvements limited the available options for implementing other potential extensions.
+For instance, using bits for the shifter and immediates consumed part of the opcode space, reducing the number of available opcodes for future instructions.
+This restriction makes it challenging to expand the ISA further, especially when trying to maintain backward compatibility with the base ISA.

+Backward compatibility: As mentioned earlier, maintaining compatibility with the base ISA imposed restrictions on the addition of new instructions or modifications to existing instructions.
+This limitation might have influenced the design choices made while extending the ISA, potentially leading to suboptimal designs or limiting the overall performance improvements that could be achieved.

+Despite these limitations, the extended ISA successfully provides additional ALU operations, logical shifts, and support for ALU and Memory immediates, which contribute to the custom CPU's enhanced performance and flexibility.
+However, it is essential to acknowledge the trade-offs made in the design process to achieve these improvements while understanding the impact of these choices on the CPU's overall capabilities.